 Variations in patch lubricants and bullet lubricants will effect velocity and accuracy, as well as having an effect on the amount of fouling which develops.

-Use of T/C's Natural Lube 1000+, an all natural lubricant, developed far less fouling, and permitted extended reloading between shots without the necessity to clean between these shots.
+Use of T/C's Natural Lube 1000 Plus, an all natural lubricant, developed far less fouling, and permitted extended reloading between shots without the necessity to clean between these shots.
 Velocity and accuracy improved over other lubricants used.

+Hammer blow back (hammer driven back to the half-cock position when the shot is fired) should always be viewed as an unsafe pressure condition.
+Clean the bore and reduce the charge immediately!
+EXCESSIVE PRES-SURE OR OVERLOADS MAY CAUSE INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDERS AND DAMAGE TO PROPERTY.
+If the condition persists or is encountered when using any of the loads listed in this booklet, return your firearm (with a letter of explanation) to our Service Department.
 The preceding text is offered in an attempt to guide the novice and to help him obtain optimum results from his muzzleloading firearm.
 The reader must bear in mind that a muzzleloader is not capable of developing the high velocity or handling the high pressures of a modern firearm.
-Restricted to a primitive design, the muzzleloading hunter takes game by depending upon a large caliber, heavy bullet traveling at a mild velocity.
+Restricted to a primitive design, the muzzleloading hunter takes game by depending upon a large caliber heavy bullet traveling at a mild velocity.